Organic Chemistry and Material Science

 Introduction

 Organic chemistry is the study of carbon-containing compounds.
-These compounds are found in all living things, and they play a vital role in many biological processes.
-Material science is the study of the properties and behaviour of materials.
+These compounds are found in all living things and play a vital role in many biological processes.
+Material science is the study of the properties and behavior of materials.
 This field is closely related to organic chemistry, as many materials are made from organic compounds.

 Basic Concepts